Jamar-Manning/tfrrs-scraper/README.md

 ## Notes

+The result limit in `config/settings.py` controls how many results are fetched per event per page.
+At `500` (max), scraping all years takes roughly 5–10 minutes.
+At `5`, it runs in seconds.
+Adjust based on your needs.

-Relay events are intentionally excluded.
-This scraper focuses on individual performances only.
-Results flagged with `@` (altitude) or `#` (track size conversion) are marked in the `converted` column.
-Marks with no comma-separated name format are stored as a full name string in the athlete column.
+Relay events are excluded therefore, individual performances only.
+Marks flagged with `@` (altitude) or `#` (track size) are noted in the `converted` column.
+Names not stored in Last, First format are kept as a full string in the athlete column.